Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Abstract characterization of universal oracle computation

 \subsection{Universal machine}

-First, let us look at de Brecht-Pauly's approach \cite{dB14,PaBr15} to oracle computation.
+Let us begin by reinterpreting de Brecht-Pauly's approach \cite{dB14,PaBr15} as an abstraction of oracle computation.
 In order to do so, we need to clarify what a universal machine is.
 Let $U^\alpha$ be a universal machine relative to an oracle $\alpha$.
 Universality means that the $\alpha$-relative computation of any machine can be simulated by taking its code as input; that is, for any $\alpha$-computable function $f^\alpha$ there exists a code $e_f$ such that $U^\alpha(e_f,n)\simeq f^\alpha(n)$ for all $n$.
 Here, note that $\alpha$-computability is equivalent to computability relative to $U^\alpha$, so $f^\alpha$ can be replaced with $f\circ U^\alpha$ for a computable function $f$.
 By putting $F(n)=(e_f,n)$, the last equality becomes {$U^\alpha\circ F=f\circ U^\alpha$}.
-In conclusion, if $U$ is a {\em universal oracle computation} then for any computable function $f\pcolon\N\to\N$ there exists a computable function $F\colon\N\to\N$ such that $U\circ F=f\circ U$.
+In conclusion: \begin{itemize} \item[] if $U$ is a {\em universal oracle computation} then for any computable function $f\pcolon\N\to\N$ one can find a computable function $F\colon\N\to\N$ such that $U\circ F=f\circ U$. \end{itemize}

 In the case of a universal machine constructed in the standard manner, $f\mapsto F$ is in fact computable (i.e., given a code of $f$ one can effectively find a code of $F$).

 In \cite{dB14}, de Brecht introduced its topological version (i.e., a type-two version).
-Before explaining this, we introduce some notation.

-\begin{notation} In this section, we use the symbol $\tpbf{N}$ to denote the set $\N^\N$ of all functions on the natural numbers, equipped with the usual Baire topology, i.e., the product of the discrete topology on $\N$.
-Then, let $N\subseteq\tpbf{N}$ be all computable functions on $\N$.
-Recall that a partial continuous function $f$ on $\tpbf{N}$ is determined by a monotone function on $\N^\ast$ (the set of finite strings of natural numbers) and any function on $\N^\ast$ can be coded as an element $\alpha_f$ in $\tpbf{N}=\N^\N$ (since a finite string can be coded as a natural number).
-We call such an $\alpha_f$ a code of $f$, and let $\varphi_\alpha$ denote the partial continuous function on $\tpbf{N}$ coded by $\alpha\in\tpbf{N}$.
-If $\alpha\in N$, $\varphi_\alpha$ is a partial computable function on $\tpbf{N}$. \end{notation}

-The following is a topological version of the above property of universal computation, but it is safe to say that it is a generalization, via the argument in Section \ref{sec:realizability-PCA}.
+The following is a topological version of the above property of universal computation.

 \begin{definition}[de Brecht \cite{dB14}] A nonempty partial map $U\pcolon\tpbf{N}\to\tpbf{N}$ is {\it transparent} if for any continuous function $f\pcolon\tpbf{N}\to\tpbf{N}$ there exists a continuous function $F\pcolon\tpbf{N}\to\tpbf{N}$ such that $U\circ F=f\circ U$.
 If such $f\mapsto F$ is computable (i.e., given a code of $f$ one can effectively find a code of $F$), we say that $U$ is {\it computably transparent}.